LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PhoneVerificationByOTP-put-">Phone Verification OTP (PUT)</h4>
- This API is used to validate the verification code sent to verify a user's phone number [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/phone-authentication/phone-verify-otp)
+ This API is used to validate the verification code sent to verify a user's phone number

 ```java